EricCabrol/VehicleDynamics/Softwares.md

 * [MBSymba](http://www.multibody.net/mbsymba/) in the same vein, by Roberto Lot (well known for its academic contributions).
 But it is Maple based, I think.
 * [DynaV](http://brejaud.pascal.pagesperso-orange.fr/index.htm) (last updated in 2006 !) if you can read french, and are still reading this page ... :)

+OpenModelica used to propose a Vehicle Dynamics library in the early times, but from [this discussion](https://www.openmodelica.org/forum/default-topic/2668-free-vehicle-dynamics-library) it's unlikely that it still works.

 ---